Feature Comparison 2026

 Can AutoCut clip videos from YouTube channels I don't own?

-AutoCut is designed for editing your own content — you upload recordings or submit URLs for videos in your own workflow.
-There is no automated monitoring of third-party YouTube channels, no Twitch or Kick VOD processing, and no direct posting to TikTok or Reels.
-Each video requires manual submission, which becomes unmanageable for clippers tracking multiple active streamers.
+AutoCut is built for editing content you produced.
+There is no monitoring of third-party YouTube channels, no Twitch or Kick VOD processing, and no posting to TikTok or Reels.
+Every video is a manual submission, which stops scaling the moment you are tracking more than one active creator.

 Does AutoCut work for gaming clip channels?